-Gender pay gap report 2017
+Gender pay gap report 2018

-Under new legislation, employers in the UK with 250 or more employees are required to report gender pay gap information every year.
+Under government legislation, employers in the UK with 250 or more employees are required to report gender pay gap information every year.
 The data identifies the difference between women’s and men’s average weekly earnings, shown as a percentage of men’s earnings.
 It allows us to measure women’s overall position compared to men but does not compare like for like roles.
 It is therefore distinct from equal pay, which compares men and women carrying out equivalent work.

-Our report illustrates the difference between male and female earnings on 5 April 2017.
+Our report illustrates the difference between male and female earnings on 5 April 2018.

-We have a mean bonus pay gap of -53.7% and median bonus pay gap of -40.0%.
+We have a mean bonus pay gap of -24.3% and median bonus pay gap of -47.4%.
 This means that women were paid more bonus pay on average than their male counterparts.

 We are fully committed to the principles of equal opportunities and to being an inclusive and diverse organisation with a long term commitment to gender balance.

-Please click here to view the gender pay gap report for Prestige Nursing Ltd
+Please click here to view the gender pay gap report for Prestige Nursing Ltd.